gaoDean/autolist.nvim/README.md

 	-- for if you have something else that you want to map when press return -- with the create enter being false, you must create your own mapping

+	create_tab_mapping = true,
+	-- creates mapping for <c-t> to renumber
+	-- also allows you to disable renumbering for tab

+	create_detab_mapping = true,
+	-- creates mapping for <c-d> to use the same marker as other- -- entry with the same indent
+	-- also allows you to disable renumbering for detab

 	new_entry_on_o = true,
 	-- when key o pressed, new list entry.
-Enables fo-o.
+Enables fo_o.
+	-- see :h fo-table

+	override_fo_r = true,
+	-- if you don't use fo_r (or if you disable it), set this to true -- it will disable fo_r for all filetypes except for enabled types.
+	-- perhaps grep for "formatoptions-=r" and "fo-=r"

 	override_fo_o = true,
-	-- if you don't use formatoptions o, set this to true -- it will disable fo-o for all filetypes except for enabled types.
+	-- if you don't use fo_o (or if you disable it), set this to true -- it will disable fo_o for all filetypes except for enabled types.
+	-- perhaps grep for "formatoptions-=o" and "fo-=o"

-	-- if you use any of the override options, you must remove any -- definitions of the overrided formatoptions, or put the require setup after the formatoptions defintition.
+	-- if you use any of the override options, you must remove any -- definitions of the overrided formatoptions, or you can -- define the options before sourcing the require setup for this -- plugin, so it can override it.

-	override_fo_r = true,
-	-- if you don't use formatoptions r, set this to true -- it will disable fo-r for all filetypes except for enabled types.

 	enabled_filetypes = { "markdown", "text" },
 	-- filetypes that this plugin is enabled for